Baylor College of Medicine Logo

 QUALITY DIMENSIONS (IOM)

-The QI activity's aim statement/SMART goal must address at least one (1) IOM Quality Dimension:
+The aim statement/SMART goal of the QI Activity must address at least one (1) of the following IOM Quality Dimensions:

 Source: Institute of Medicine (IOM)